-Reservations are essential to see The Last Supper by Leonardo da Vinci in Milan — online advance purchase skip-the-line tickets are the cheapest and simplest way to ensure timeslot admissions to the museum.
-If tickets are sold out, guided tours may still be available.
+Reservations are essential to see The Last Supper by Leonardo da Vinci in Milan — online advance purchase skip-the-line entry tickets are the cheapest and simplest way to ensure time-slot admissions to the museum.
+If time slots are sold out, guided tours may still be available.

-Tickets for The Last Supper Museum in Milan must be bought in advance, as Leonardo da Vinci’s famous painting on a wall in the refectory of the Convent of Santa Maria delle Grazie in Milan may only be seen with time-slot reservation tickets.
-All admissions to The Last Supper Museum are in effect skip-the-line tickets, as only 35 visitors per tour are allowed to spend a maximum of 15 minutes viewing the painting.
-Guided tours of The Last Supper are pricy but do ensure admission on specific days and times when the ticket-only option is sold out.
-(Tours adding further sights in Milan such as the Duomo, La Scala, or guided town walks are sometimes cheaper and offer better value.)
+Entrance tickets for The Last Supper Museum in Milan must be bought in advance, as Leonardo da Vinci’s famous late 15th-century painting on a wall in the refectory of the Convent of Santa Maria delle Grazie Church in Milan may only be seen with time slot reservation tickets.
+All admissions to The Last Supper Museum are in effect skip-the-line tickets, as only 40 visitors per tour are allowed to spend a maximum of 15 minutes viewing the painting.
+Guided tours of The Last Supper are pricy but the best way to ensure admission if the ticket-only option is sold out.
+Occasionally, early morning tours for groups of only six are available.
 All visitors must have their knees and upper arms covered.

-Note: In 2024, the Last Supper is open for visitors as usual and the same idiosyncratic procedure as before is followed.
-It is once again very difficult to get tickets without booking a guided tour.
-Museum tickets go on sale in three-month periods and usually sell out.
-A few tickets go on sale Wednesdays at noon for visits the following week.
-At peak periods, especially Easter and school holidays, even guided tours sell out.
+At peak periods, especially summer and school holidays, even guided tours sell out.
 Last Supper tour availability differs quite a lot – a search with specific dates is a good start.
 There is not much variety in prices or in what is included in very short tours, although the early morning group of six only saves time but regular tours or combinations with a town walk or the duomo offer better value.
+Keep in mind that special low-price tours may only be available months later — compare final prices before booking.

-The cheapest way to buy tickets for The Last Supper is through the Cenacolo Vinciano official website reseller Vivatiket — the site is a bit old-fashioned and confusing.
+The cheapest way to buy tickets for The Last Supper is through the Cenacolo Vinciano official website reseller Vivatiket — the official site is a bit old-fashioned and confusing.
 English is available but depending on the browser may be less easy to find.
-Also, the English notices are sometimes out of date but if tickets are available for the preferred day, it could safely be assumed that the Last Supper Museum will be open.

 Note that the name of the person using the ticket is required not the name of the person buying the ticket.
 It is only possible to buy a maximum of 5 tickets online in a single transaction.
 Name changes are possible up to 24 hours before the tour but tickets cannot be modified or refunded.
 (Minor spelling errors are not a problem.)

 Tickets must be collected 30 minutes before the tour time.
-Storage is available only for small bags — book luggage storage in Milan in advance — close to transportation hubs are usually the better options.
+Storage is available only for small bags — book luggage storage in Milan in advance for large bags — close to transportation hubs are usually the better options.

 Options to consider when online tickets for The Last Supper have sold out:

-• Enquire at the ticket window in person.
+- Enquire at the ticket window in person.
 While it is not possible to queue up for tickets, cancellations by tour operators may occasionally free up reservation slots for later the same day.
-A sign outside may already confirm that no cancellations were made — it is valid for the full calendar day.
+A sign outside may already confirm that no cancellations were made — it is valid for the full calendar day and additional tickets are not added last minute.
 The ticket office does not sell tickets for future dates.

 It is still possible to buy tickets by phone but the call center has the exact same availability as is shown on the website (+39 0292800360 or 800990048 when calling from inside Italy).